 This privacy notice explains how the PLSA collects and uses personal data in line with the General Data Protection Regulation (GDPR) and other UK data protection laws.
-This notice relates to individuals connected through an organisation’s membership of the PLSA, suppliers, individuals with an interest in pensions who have attended events or training supplied by the PLSA, or individuals who have agreed to receive emails from us.
+This notice relates to individuals connected through an organisation’s membership of the PLSA, suppliers, individuals with an interest in pensions who attend or have attended events or training supplied by the PLSA, or individuals who have agreed to receive emails from us.

 Personal data we process